-30. Who makes the decisions on which projects Telefilm will support under the Selective Streams?
+36. Who evaluates the applications in the Selective Streams?

 Advisory committees composed of internal and/or external members will evaluate the projects based on the above evaluation criteria and make a recommendation to Telefilm.

 Internal advisory committee representatives are members of the Project Financing and Business Affairs teams at Telefilm including National and Regional Feature Film Executives, Content Analysts and Investment Analysts located in Telefilm's offices across the country.